mesutoezdil/chaining-augmentation-01/README.md

 ## Future Improvements

-- **Extend Functionality**: New functions can be added to the chain for more complex transformations.
+- **Extend Functionality**: New functions can be added to the chain for more complex transformations
-- **Error Handling**: Implement error handling within each function to make the application more robust.
+- **Error Handling**: Implement error handling within each function to make the application more robust
-- **CLI Interface**: Add a command-line interface (CLI) for dynamic user input and testing of different values.
+- **CLI Interface**: Add a command-line interface (CLI) for dynamic user input and testing of different values